Nico Marquardt

-Nico Marquardt (born May 24, 1994 in Potsdam) is a German politician, non-executive director and consultant.
-At the age of 13, he became internationally known with his astronomy research work entitled The Killer Asteroid 99942 Apophis.
+Nico Marquardt (born 1994, in Potsdam) is a German politician, non-executive director and consultant.
+At the age of 13, he became internationally known with his astronomy research work about the near-Earth asteroid 99942 Apophis.

 Life

 Early life

-Nico Marquardt was born in Potsdam, Germany as the son of Oberstleutnant (commissioned officer) Harald Broh and nurse Apolonia Marquardt and attended the Humboldt High School in Potsdam.
+Nico Marquardt was born in Potsdam, Germany as the son of a Oberstleutnant (commissioned officer) and nurse.

+Education

+He holds a Bachelor's degree in Digital Business, a Master's degree in Public Health and is currently pursuing a PhD in Global Health with a focus on the application of artificial intelligence to improve maternal health in low-resource settings.

 Astronomy

 In April 2008, at the age of 13, he took part in the competition Jugend forscht with his research paper The Killer Asteroid 99942 Apophis, in which he calculated the probability for the asteroid Apophis to collide with a geosynchronous satellite and the consequences of this event to the likelihood of an Earth collision.
-On the day of the award Marquardt was interviewed by German newspaper Bild which published an article stating a 100-times higher probability of an Earth-collision in the year 2036 than Marquardt calculated.
-Afterwards, nearly all international press reported the news with false data caused by the review from Bild even though Marquardt denied it.
-Marquardt used this global attention and ever since became one of the globally most influential Twitter users in science.
+On the day of the award Marquardt was interviewed by German newspaper Bild which published an article saying that Marquardt found a 100-times higher probability of an Earth-collision in the year 2036 than what NASA gave at the time.
+Afterwards, nearly all international press reported the story of the boy who "corrected" NASA.

-The astronomer Fred Watson said that "Marquardt has done a marvellous job.
+The astronomer Fred Watson even said "Marquardt has done a marvellous job.
 A hundred years ago people used logarithms and hand-calculators and slide rules to work out asteroid orbits.
 But it says a lot for the world that we live in that a 13 year-old schoolboy can download the right software to do the job and actually find errors in NASA's work.
 It is quite extraordinary."
+NASA denied that its figure was wrong.

 Career

-Since January 2013 Marquardt acts as the Global Advisor for Social Media at Mars One and CEO of the consulting firm Rabbit.
-As of August 2014 Marquardt has been elected as non-executive director of the local energy and water service company EWP.
+From 2013 to 2019 Marquardt acted as the Global Advisor for Social Media at Mars One.
+Since 2013 he is CEO of the consulting firm Rabbit.
+As of August 2014 Marquardt has been elected as non-executive director of the local energy and water service company EWP and also as member of the supervisory board for the hospital Forst as well as the hospital Ernst von Bergmann.
+Marquardt co-hosts the podcast Exponential Talk, where he discusses the implications of digital transformation and accelerating change with personalities, including Nobel laureates such as Klaus Hasselmann.